Slamy/Wiki_MiSTer/Developer-journey:-Implementing-the-Head-On-sound-PCB.md

   * One for when the "high speed button is not pressed
 * Follow the frequnce curve as needed, according to the current state.

+For the first version of the sound we simplified the frequency curve to just straght lines.

 ### Bonus